Herford station

 Herford station is a junction station with four platforms and seven platform tracks in the town of Herford in the German state of North Rhine-Westphalia.
 It lies on the quadruple track, electrified Hamm–Minden railway, a section of the original route of the historic Cologne-Minden Railway Company.

 In Herford Station, the line to Altenbeken branches off to the south and the Ravensberg Railway branches off towards the north to Bünde and Rahden with a connection to the Löhne–Rheine railway.
 It is classified by Deutsche Bahn as a category 2 station.

 Location

-The station is located in Radewiger Feldmark only about 300 metres from the Herford inner city (Radewig).
+The station is located in Radewiger Feldmark, about 300 metres from the Herford inner city (Radewig).
 Just a little further, is the MARTa Herford art and design museum opened in 2005.
 On the way there is the Herford music school.
 The district administration, the army recruiting office, the tax office, the Technisches Rathaus (a section of the municipal administration dealing with planning and planning approvals), the GoParc discothèque and the Radewig and MARTa-Viertel parking garages are also nearby.

 The railway line is elevated so that intersecting streets of the town can run under it.
-The station is orientated in a largely north–south direction.
+The station is orientated in a largely north-south direction.